christianhujer/EE-Bootcamp-FragilityExample/README.md

   It currently assembles and prints the report, which is two different responsibilities.
   If these responsibilities are split, the unit test could be simplified:
   The unit test would no longer need to take care of redirecting `stdout`.

+## Also skipped
+IntelliJ IDEA can be more helpful than how we used it in the session.
+For example, it could be configured to:

+* Automatically insert `final` for variables (as you've seen, my heart beats functional).
+* Run a lot of inspections that uncover potential programming mistakes and maintainability flaws.

 ## Differences to the solution provided by Robert C. Martin